dhitimedin/st-webinar-management/README.md

 # License

-This plugin is licensed under the MIT License.
-See the `LICENSE` file for details.
+This plugin is licensed under the **GNU GENERAL PUBLIC LICENSE** Version 3, 29 June 2007.
+You can find a copy of the license in the `LICENSE` file included in this plugin.

 # Additional Notes: